Unit Commitment using Nearest Neighbor as a Short-Term Proxy: Experiments

 We run our experiments on a Sun cluster with several Intel(R) Xeon(R) servers $@2.53$GHz, containing a total of 100 cores, each with 2GB of memory.
 All code is written in Matlab \cite{matlab}.
 We use YALMIP \cite{YALMIP} to model the UC formulation and solve it using CPLEX \cite{CPLEX}.

-For our simulation we use the IEEE RTS-79 and RTS-96 test-cases; however, for compactness, in this section we only show the results for the larger of the two, RTS-96.
+For our simulation we use the IEEE-RTS79 and RTS96 test-cases; however, for compactness, in this section we only show the results for the larger of the two, RTS96.
 For more details please see Subsection~\ref{sec:further}.
 We adopt updated generator parameters from Kirschen et. al \cite{pandzic2013comparison}, namely their capacities, minimum outputs, ramp up/down limits, minimum up/down times, price curves and start-up costs.
 Wind generation capacities and daily trajectories are based on real historical records from the US as published in \cite{UW_website}.
 Peak loads and daily demand profile are based on real data, taken from \cite{UW_website}.
 Value of lost load is set to $VOLL=1000[\frac{\$}{MWh}]$, taken from \cite{dvorkin2015hybrid} and wind-curtailment price is set to $C_{WC}=100[\frac{\$}{MWh}]$, taken from \cite{loisel2010valuation}.
 In addition, we slightly modify the test-case so as to create several 'bottleneck' areas to provide conditions for a variant set of UC costs with relatively short simulation time.
-Per each of the three IEEE RTS-96 zones, these modifications include i) removal of transmission line between bus 1 and 2; and ii) shift of loads from buses 1 and 2 to buses 3 and 4, respectively.
+Per each of the three RTS96 zones, these modifications include i) removal of transmission line between bus 1 and 2; and ii) shift of loads from buses 1 and 2 to buses 3 and 4, respectively.
 The considered outages in each zone are in transmission lines with ID 2,3,4,5,11,25,26.
 Visualization is found in Fig. \ref{fig:case96_modifications}.

 Training and test sets of labeled (solved) UC schedules are of sizes $|{\mathcal{X}}_{\text{train}}| = 14K$ , $|{\mathcal{X}}_{\text{test}}| = 1K$.
-The three components of each sample $x$, i.e., daily load $D_{\text{d.a}}(x)$, daily wind power $W_{\text{d.a}}(x)$, and daily network topology $\text{top}_{\text{d.a}}(x)$ are drawn independently and then concatenated into a single vector.
+The three components of each sample, i.e., $D_{\text{d.a}}(x)$, $W_{\text{d.a}}(x)$, and $\text{top}_{\text{d.a}}(x)$, are drawn independently and then concatenated into a single vector.
 Both demand and wind processes are sampled from a multivariate normal distribution with standard deviation that is a fixed fraction of the mean (this fraction is $0.02$ for demand and $0.15$ for wind).
 Moreover, a monthly trend in demand and wind is governing the mean profiles \cite{ouammi2010monthly}; the choice of month is drawn uniformly.
 For more details on the distributions used to generate samples in this work please refer to Appendix~\ref{sec:transition_model}.